Employee Feedback: Why It Matters and How to Use It

-Article | Accountability Insights
+Article | Leadership

 Here’s how successful leaders in the workplace cultivate more engaged workers by effectively giving and receiving employee feedback.

-2. Focus on the Positive and the Potential
+2. Focus on the positive and potential

-3. Establish a Regular Cadence
+3. Establish a regular cadence

-5. Ask for Feedback
+5. Ask for feedback

-The ultimate power of this deliberate communication tool is that it supports employee success and growth as much as it does the organization.
-By working with employees to solidify or improve behaviors and outcomes, leaders can positively impact a host of other auxiliary business results, from retention to employee happiness, to productivity and ultimately results.
+The ultimate power of communication through feedback is that it supports employee success and growth, which in turn can improve the organizations’ results.
+By working with employees to improve behaviors and outcomes, leaders can positively impact a multitude of other auxiliary business results, from retention and employee morale to productivity and overall results.